BretFisher/node-docker-good-defaults/README.md

 To execute the unit-tests, you would:

 - Execute `docker compose exec node npm test`, It will:
-- Run a process `npm test` in the container node.
+- Run a process `npm test` in the container.
 - You can use the *vscode* to debug unit-tests with config `Docker Test (Attach 9230 --inspect)`, It will:
   - Start a debugging process in the container and wait-for-debugger, this is done by *vscode tasks*